CBerJun/Muffin/README.md

 * `serves <Integer>`: Terminate the recipe.
 If this is used in the `Muffin` recipe, `<Integer> - 1` will be the exit code.
 So `serves 1` means a normal exit.

+  If the `Muffin` recipe finishes because the last step is done and we didn't jump back, then an exit code of 0 (normal exit) is assumed.
 * `add <Ingredient name> into <Mold>`: Push the integer or string constant specified by `<Ingredient name>` onto `<Mold>`.
 * `pour contents of <Bowl> into <Mold>`: Push the value of `<Bowl>` onto